NXT TakeOver: New York

-NXT TakeOver: New York was the 24th NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on April 5, 2019, at the Barclays Center in Brooklyn, New York as part of the WrestleMania 35 weekend festivities.
+NXT TakeOver: New York was a 2019 professional wrestling livestreaming event produced by WWE, held for wrestlers from the promotion's developmental brand, NXT.
+It was the 24th NXT TakeOver event and took place on Saturday, April 5, 2019, at the Barclays Center in Brooklyn, New York.
+It was held as part of the WrestleMania 35 weekend festivities and aired exclusively on the WWE Network.
+This was the fifth NXT TakeOver held at the venue, after four consecutive TakeOver: Brooklyn events from 2015 to 2018.

 Eight matches were contested at the event, including three taped for the April 10 episode of NXT.
 In the main event, Johnny Gargano defeated Adam Cole in a two out of three falls match to win the vacant NXT Championship.
-In other prominent matches, Walter defeated Pete Dunne to win the WWE United Kingdom Championship (also ending Dunne's record-setting reign at 685 days), Shayna Baszler retained the NXT Women's Championship in a fatal four-way match, Velveteen Dream ended Matt Riddle's undefeated streak and retained the NXT North American Championship, and in the opening bout, The War Raiders (Hanson and Rowe) retained the NXT Tag Team Championship against Dusty Rhodes Tag Team Classic winners Aleister Black and Ricochet.
+In other prominent matches, Walter defeated Pete Dunne to win NXT UK's WWE United Kingdom Championship, ending Dunne's reign at 685 days, Shayna Baszler retained the NXT Women's Championship in a fatal four-way match, Velveteen Dream ended Matt Riddle's undefeated streak and retained the NXT North American Championship, and in the opening bout, War Raiders (Hanson and Rowe) retained the NXT Tag Team Championship against Dusty Rhodes Tag Team Classic winners, Aleister Black and Ricochet.

 Production

 Background

+The 24th NXT TakeOver event was held at the Barclays Center in Brooklyn, New York, and was the fifth TakeOver overall held at the venue, after four consecutive TakeOver: Brooklyn events from 2015 to 2018.

-TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-On March 15, 2018, it was announced that WrestleMania 35 would be held at the MetLife Stadium in East Rutherford, New Jersey, with the event's associated NXT TakeOver being held at the Barclays Center in Brooklyn, New York on April 5, 2019.
-The event was in turn titled TakeOver: New York.
-It was the 24th NXT TakeOver event and was the first TakeOver named after the U.S. state instead of the host city.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's developmental brand, NXT, held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+On March 15, 2018, it was announced that WrestleMania 35 for the main roster would be held at MetLife Stadium in East Rutherford, New Jersey, with the event's associated TakeOver being held at the Barclays Center in Brooklyn, New York on Saturday, April 5, 2019.
+This 24th TakeOver event was in turn titled TakeOver: New York and was the first TakeOver named after the U.S. state instead of the host city.
 Tickets went on sale December 7, 2018, through Ticketmaster.
 The official theme songs for the event were "You Should See Me in a Crown" by Billie Eilish and "Are You Ready" by Disturbed.

-NXT previously held a recurring subseries of TakeOvers titled TakeOver: Brooklyn, which were each held at the Barclays Center and were a support show for WWE's annual SummerSlam pay-per-view in August.
-Although TakeOver: New York was held at this same venue, it did not continue the TakeOver: Brooklyn name.
-It was also held in April as a support show for WrestleMania.
+NXT previously held an annual subseries of TakeOver events titled TakeOver: Brooklyn from 2015 to 2018, which were each held at the Barclays Center and were support shows for WWE's annual SummerSlam in August.
+Although TakeOver: New York was held at the same venue, it did not continue the TakeOver: Brooklyn name and is not considered as part of that subseries.